On this page

-First, obtain a database dump from your current site.
+First, obtain a database dump from your current site, such as using the

-Next, import the database into your Platform.sh site.
-The easiest way to do so is with the Platform.sh CLI.
+Next, import the database into your Platform.sh site by running the following command:

-The easiest way is likely with rsync, but consult your old host’s documentation.
+First, download your files from your current hosting environment.
+The easiest way is likely with rsync, but consult your host’s documentation.

 This guide assumes that you have already downloaded

 all of your user files to your local